sigstore/protobuf-specs/gen/pb-ruby/README.md

 Make sure you update the version in `gen/pb-ruby/lib/sigstore_protobuf_specs/version.rb`

+A release will be build and automatically pushed to RubyGems when a tag in the format `release/ruby/v*` is created.

+Contact elfotografo007 for Gem ownership stuff.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/sigstore/protobuf-specs/issues.